gridonic/coding/javascript.md

 ### Strict Mode

 We always put 'use strict'; at the top of our modules.
-Strict mode allows us to catch nonsensical behavior, discourages poor practices, and is faster because it allows compilers to make certain assumptions about our code.
+Strict mode allows us to catch nonsensical behavior, discourage poor practices, and is faster because it allows compilers to make certain assumptions about our code.

 ## Syntax<a name="syntax"></a>